 The Company uses derivative financial instruments such as interest rate swaps to hedge its risk associated with interest rate fluctuations.
-Such derivative financial instruments are initially recognized and are subsequently measured at fair value in the Statement of Financial Position with changes in fair values recognized either directly in other comprehensive income or in profit and loss.
+Such derivative financial instruments are initially recognized and are subsequently measured at fair value in the Statement of Financial Position with changes in fair values recognized either directly in Other Comprehensive Income or in the Income Statement.